Skip to content

 trigger

-Use trigger to configure pipeline triggering from another pipeline.
+Use trigger to configure one pipeline to trigger another.

-For cross-project triggers to work properly, the user initiating the pipeline must have at least the developer role in the child project.
+For triggers to work correctly across multiple projects, the user triggering the pipeline must have at least the developer role in the child project.

 A single job cannot contain both script and trigger keywords simultaneously.